 For more information and support, try these resources:

-- Watch this April No Falls video to learn some simple steps to reduce your chance of falling in a hospital.
+- Watch this video from Queensland Health to learn some simple steps to reduce your chance of falling in the bathroom.

 - Visit Western Australia Health’s Stay on Your Feet website to learn how to keep yourself safe and steady.

 - Osteoporosis Australia has some helpful articles on moving safely and recovering from a fracture

 Do you prefer to read languages other than English?